jeranaias/mardetpomtutorapp/docs/06-approval/CYBERSECURITY_PACKAGE.md

 **PII Elements Stored:**
 - Full name (required for appointment scheduling)
 - Rank (required for military protocol)
-- Email address (required for notifications)
+- Email address (required for notifications and authentication)
-- CAC EDIPI (optional, for unique identification)

 **No Sensitive PII:**
 - No SSN